-Cash Management Investment Pool: The University of Tennessee maintains a cash management investment pool that is available for use by all fund groups.
+Cash Management Investment Pool - The University of Tennessee maintains a cash management investment pool that is available for use by all fund groups.
 State statutes and university investment policies authorize the university's cash management pool to invest in collateralized Tennessee bank or savings and loan association certificates of deposit, U.S. Treasury obligations, U.S. government agency obligations, repurchase agreements of those securities, highest quality commercial paper, prime bankers' acceptances, and money market mutual funds meeting certain criteria.

 University policy also requires that commercial paper not exceed 35% of the portfolio in total and that no more than 10% of the portfolio's value be in the commercial paper of a single issuer.
 In addition, banker's acceptances cannot exceed 20% of the portfolio's value and no one bank's acceptances may exceed 10%.
 Money market funds cannot exceed 10% of the portfolio's total value.
-At June 30, 2013, the university's cash management investment pool consisted of \$546,000,000.00 of certificates of deposit, \$38,425,000.00 of demand deposits yielding money market rates, \$129,842,472.68 of commercial paper, and \$92,551,323.96 of U.S. Government guaranteed securities.
+At June 30, 2014, the university's cash management investment pool consisted of \$375,500,000.00 of certificates of deposit, \$78,425,000.00 of demand deposits yielding money market rates, and \$411,737,411.99 of U.S. government agency obligations.

-Investments: The university's assets subject to long-term investment (endowments and annuity and life income assets) use various external managers and funds consistent with investment objectives for those invested assets.
+Investments - The university's assets subject to long-term investment (endowments and annuity and life income assets) use various external managers and funds consistent with investment objectives for those invested assets.
 A significant part of these assets is the university's Consolidated Investment Pool, which is a carefully crafted portfolio of broadly diversified asset classes.

-Deposits: University policy and state statute require that university funds be deposited into authorized commercial banks and savings and loan associations.
+Deposits - University policy and state statute require that university funds be deposited into authorized commercial banks and savings and loan associations.
 State statutes also require that these financial institutions pledge securities as collateral to secure university time and demand deposits.
 To facilitate the pledge requirement, financial institutions can elect to either participate in the State of Tennessee Collateral Pool for Public Deposits administered by the State Treasurer or pledge securities with a third party.